 The wine regions of South Australia are surprisingly family-friendly.
 Venture into the Adelaide Hills for nature and animals at Cleland Wildlife Park, Hahndorf Farm Barn and Mount Lofty Botanic Garden.
 Or head to the Clare Valley for hiking, biking and a good selection of child-friendly cellar doors.

 South Australia’s Fleurieu Peninsula is dotted with pretty coastal towns among thriving vineyards and is one of Australia’s best whale watching regions.
 Victor Harbour is a favourite for local families and there are things to do for kids of all ages.
-Littlies will love the playgrounds, young kids will enjoy the Cockle Train and a ride on the Horse Drawn Tram to visit Granite Island for its resident Little Penguins..
+Littlies will love the playgrounds, young kids will enjoy the Cockle Train and a visit to Granite Island for its resident Little Penguins.
 And adventurous teenagers should try swimming with tuna.

 Activities for the whole family in the Fleurieu Peninsula include the SA Whale Centre, camel rides along the beach and a visit to Deep Creek Conservation Park for more wildlife and incredible views.

 Families looking for adventure in South Australia should head out to remote Coober Pedy.
 The Opal Capital of Australia, its other-worldly desert landscape and historic opal mines make for a unique Australian outback experience.
 Or take the kids exploring in the stunning Flinders Ranges.
-Ride the historic Pichi Richi scenic railway, visit ancient Wilpena Pound and witness the rugged mountains ranges and sweeping gorges of this 540 million-year-old landscape.
+Ride the historic Pichi Richi scenic railway, visit ancient Wilpena Pound (traditional name Ikara, meaning “meeting place”) and witness the rugged mountains ranges and sweeping gorges of this 540 million-year-old landscape.

 Get notified about new articles